ShubhMehrotra19/synapse_appointy/README.md

 # Synapse - Your Second Brain

+*incase you are not able to redirect to the webapp repo : https://github.com/ShubhMehrotra19/appointy_taskround*

 A web application and browser extension that helps you capture and organize web content with AI-powered categorization.

 ## Features